miroapp/app-examples/examples/github-appcards/README.md

 │      constants.ts <-- A collection of static variables used throughout the app.
 │      index.ts <-- Initializes app, and contains logic for opening the app from the sidebar and expanding an app card.
 │      modal.tsx <-- The main entry for the modal that appears when selecting a GitHub issue to import.
 ├── app.html <-- The app itself.
-This is loaded on the board inside 'app.tsx' ├── appcard-modal.html <-- The app card modal itself.
-This is loaded on the board inside the 'appcard-modal.tsx' ├── index.html <-- The app entry point.
-This is what you specify in the 'App URL' box in the Miro app settings └── modal.html <-- The modal itself.
-This is loaded on the board inside the 'modal.tsx'
+This is loaded on the board inside 'app.tsx'.
+├── appcard-modal.html <-- The app card modal itself.
+This is loaded on the board inside the 'appcard-modal.tsx'.
+├── index.html <-- The app entry point.
+This is the value you assign to 'sdkUri' in the app manifest file.
+└── modal.html <-- The modal itself.
+This is loaded on the board inside the 'modal.tsx'.
 ```

 ## Required Environment Variables